Vareniki with Fresh Cabbage

 1. Step 1:

-How to make dumplings with fresh cabbage?
-I recommend starting with the preparation of the filling, as it will take time to cool down.
-Prepare the ingredients according to the list.
-Take one large onion or two medium-sized ones.
-Peel the cabbage from the upper leaves, which are damaged and not usable (usually 2-3 leaves).
-Wash and dry with a paper towel.
+How do you make vareniki with fresh cabbage?
+I recommend starting with the filling, since it needs time to cool.
+Gather the ingredients from the list.
+Use one large onion or two medium ones.
+Strip the cabbage of its outer leaves — the damaged, inedible ones (usually 2–3 leaves).
+Wash it and pat it dry with a paper towel.

 2. Step 2:

-Chop the cabbage into thin strips and knead it a little with your hands.
-It will become softer and cook faster.
-Pour refined vegetable oil into a deep frying pan, heat it well.
-Lay out the cabbage.
-Fry for about 7-10 minutes on low heat under the lid until it becomes soft.
+Shred the cabbage into thin strips and scrunch it a little with your hands.
+It'll soften and cook faster.
+Pour refined vegetable oil into a deep skillet and heat it well.
+Add the cabbage.
+Fry it covered over low heat for about 7–10 minutes, until soft.

 3. Step 3:

-Wash and peel the carrots.
-Grate it on a coarse grater and send it to the cabbage.
-Stir and simmer under the lid for about 10 minutes.
+Wash and peel the carrot.
+Grate it on a coarse grater and add it to the cabbage.
+Stir and simmer, covered, for about 10 minutes.

 4. Step 4:

-Cut the peeled onion finely into cubes (the smaller it is cut, the tastier it will be).
-Add to the rest of the vegetables in the pan, mix.
-Simmer under the lid for another 10 minutes.
-Then add sugar, salt, ground black pepper.
-Simmer for another 5-7 minutes.
-Check the readiness of the cabbage on the thickest pieces.
-They should become soft.
-Transfer the finished filling to a suitable container and leave to cool.
+Finely dice the peeled onion (the smaller, the tastier).
+Add it to the other vegetables in the skillet and stir.
+Simmer, covered, for another 10 minutes.
+Then add the sugar, salt, and ground black pepper.
+Simmer for another 5–7 minutes.
+Check the cabbage on the thickest pieces — they should be soft.
+Transfer the finished filling to a suitable container and leave it to cool.

 5. Step 5:

-While the filling is cooling, prepare the custard dough for dumplings.
-Prepare all the necessary ingredients.
-Use wheat flour of the highest grade, as the quality of dumplings depends on it.
-Sift the flour into a wide bowl or slide it onto the prepared work surface.
-Make a recess in the middle.
-Keep in mind that you may take more or less flour than I do.
-Focus on the consistency of the dough.
+While the filling cools, make the hot-water dough for the vareniki.
+Gather all the ingredients.
+Use high-grade flour, since the quality of the vareniki depends on it.
+Sift the flour into a wide bowl or mound it on your work surface.
+Make a well in the center.
+Keep in mind you may need more or less flour than I do — go by the consistency of the dough.

 6. Step 6:

-Wash the egg well with soda and wipe dry.
-Break it into a separate container, add a pinch of salt and a spoonful of odorless vegetable oil.
-Lightly shake the egg mixture with a fork.
-Pour into the flour, mix with a spoon.
-Carefully, so as not to get burned, pour in boiling water, actively kneading the dough with a spoon.
-Under the influence of hot water, gluten will quickly stand out in the dough and the dough will be smooth and elastic.
+Wash the egg well with baking soda and wipe it dry.
+Crack it into a separate container, add a pinch of salt and a spoonful of odorless vegetable oil.
+Lightly beat the egg mixture with a fork.
+Pour it into the flour and mix with a spoon.
+Carefully, so you don't burn yourself, pour in the boiling water, stirring the dough briskly with a spoon.
+The hot water quickly develops the gluten, so the dough turns out smooth and elastic.

 7. Step 7:

-When the dough cools down, continue kneading the dough with your hands to feel its consistency better.
-The dough should be soft, not sticky.
-If necessary, add a little flour.
-Cover the container with the dough with a towel or film, leave to rest for 20-40 minutes.
-During this time, it will become very malleable and it will be easy to work with.
+Once the dough cools down, keep kneading it by hand to get a better feel for the consistency.
+The dough should be soft and not sticky.
+Add a little flour if needed.
+Cover the container with a towel or plastic wrap and let the dough rest for 20–40 minutes.
+By then it will be very pliable and easy to work with.

 8. Step 8:

-Work surface (I have a silicone mat), dust with flour.
-Put part of the dough on the work surface and knead well again.
-Roll it out to a thickness of several millimeters (about 4-5 mm).
-Using a suitable notch, squeeze the dough into circles.
+Dust your work surface with flour (I use a silicone mat).
+Put part of the dough on it and knead well again.
+Roll it out to a few millimeters thick (about 4–5 mm).
+Cut out circles with a suitable cutter.

 9. Step 9:

-Put a teaspoon of filling on each circle in the middle.
-Make dumplings in the shape of a crescent.
-The edges can be sealed with a curly pigtail.
-Boil water in a large saucepan.
-There should be a lot of water so that the dumplings float freely and do not stick together.
+Put a teaspoon of filling in the center of each circle.
+Fold the vareniki into a half-moon shape.
+You can crimp the edges with a decorative twist.
+Bring a large pot of water to a boil — there should be plenty so the vareniki float freely and don't stick together.
 Salt it.
-Throw the dumplings into a saucepan with water, immediately mix them so that they do not stick to the bottom.
-When they boil, reduce the heat to low and cook for about 5 minutes.
+Drop the vareniki into the boiling water and stir right away so they don't stick to the bottom.
+Once they come back to a boil, reduce the heat to low and cook for about 5 minutes.

 10. Step 10:

-Onion frying is a lean option.
-If desired, you can also not coarsely chop the fat, fry it in a frying pan to melt the fat.
-Then add the onion and massage until soft and golden "tan".
+• A sautéed onion is the meatless option.
+If you like, you can also cut salo (pork fat) into smallish pieces and fry it in a skillet to render the fat.
+Then add the onion and sauté until soft and golden.

-Cooled boiled dumplings can be heated by frying in a frying pan until golden brown.
+• Cooled boiled vareniki can be reheated by frying them in a skillet until golden.

 Caloric content of the products possible in the composition of the dish